Shardul-NEU/AWS_Projects/README.md

 ---

-## Acknowledgments
+## Acknowledgments 🙏

 A special thanks to Perminder Sandhu and the entire IT team at Alnylam Pharmaceuticals for their continuous support, guidance, and encouragement throughout this journey.
 Their mentorship was instrumental in the successful completion of these projects.

 ---

-**Explore the projects to discover how cloud automation can transform enterprise operations and drive efficiency!**
+**Explore the projects to discover how cloud automation can transform enterprise operations and drive efficiency!** 🌟

 ---

 Feel free to contribute or provide feedback to help improve these solutions.
-Happy coding!
+Happy coding! 🎉

 ---

-This readme file provides an overview of the significant projects and learnings from my AWS co-op experience, reflecting a commitment to leveraging cloud technologies for organizational excellence.
+This README file provides an overview of the significant projects and learnings from my AWS co-op experience, reflecting a commitment to leveraging cloud technologies for organizational excellence.

 ---